 Avail CBC Test in Mumbai through the MFine app.
 You can book your Complete Blood Count test from reputed lab partners of MFine and get samples collected from your doorstep.
 Post sample collection, the test reports will be available for download within next 48 hours.
 CBC Test is usually recommended to monitor the overall health and identify conditions like anemia, infections, immune system disorders, etc....
 View more

 Select a Lab

-Complete Blood Count Test (CBC) by MFine Select, Mumbai
+Complete Blood Count Test (CBC) by MFine Diagnostics, Mumbai

 Complete Blood Count Test (CBC) by Thyrocare Labs, Hyderabad

 Check your red blood cells count with the help of a CBC Test!

 What is included in a CBC test?

 A Complete Blood Count test usually includes the following:

 Red blood cell (RBC) count: Red blood cells are also known as erythrocytes and the main function of red blood cells is to carry oxygen from the lungs to the entire body.
 It also carries back carbon dioxide to the lungs.
 If the RBC count is low, it is known as anemia, the body will not receive enough oxygen.
 There is also a condition called polycythemia where the red blood cells can get clumped together and block the capillaries.